 Traveling from Guayaquil to Salinas

 There are no flights between Guayaquil and Salinas.
-A bus will generally take you to Salinas in less than 3 hours at an average cost of $10 to $20.
-A taxi or personal driver would take less than 2 hours but cost higher, usually between $50 to $80.
+A bus will generally take you to Salinas in less than 3 hours at an average cost of $3 to $10.
+The express CLP Bus also goes to Salinas.

 Traveling from Guayaquil to Manta

 There are no direct flights from Guayaquil to Manta so you will need to travel overland.
 To take a bus, you will spend an average of $10 to $30 for the 4-hour ride to Manta from Guayaquil.
-If you prefer a taxi, it will take you about 2 hours and 45 minutes to get to Manta at a cost of $100 to $200.
+If you prefer a taxi or private driver, it will take you about 2 hours and 45 minutes to get to Manta and cost around $100.